Starting in 2020 we no longer require a preliminary audition!!!

-Prepare a 16-measure musical excerpt, preferably from the Broadway repertoire.
+Prepare a 16-32 measure musical excerpt, preferably from the Broadway repertoire.
 Performing from memory is optional but is highly desired!
 An accompanist will be provided.
 You must provide sheet music or a CD, please do not plan to use a recorded track from a phone.
 All accompaniments must be instrumental only, no vocal tracks.
 We really want to hear YOU sing, not Ariana Grande!
 (Yep, even SHE would have to do this!)

 Prepare a one-minute monologue (see below for suggestions).
 Performing from memory is highly recommended as we want to see your best work.
-If you do not have a monologue we will provide a reading for you.
+If you do not have a monologue we will provide a reading for you and give you time to familiarize yourself with it.

 We really expect that you will come to your audition prepared to show us what you’ve got so practice and prepare well ahead of time!

 On-Stage Opportunities for Youth/Teens

 We encourage you to plan for The Music Studio of Warrensburg’s 2020-21 season.
 To be considered for roles in one, or more of our productions SIMPLY SIGN UP!
 Our theatre classes are an excellent place to learn acting, singing, and dancing skills.
 Enrollment in one of our classes is a great way to learn about theatre, acting, singing, and auditioning!
 For more information and to enroll, please call the studio at 660-362-1575.

 Helpful Hints for Auditioners